 I banned as many of them as I could, but they would only make more accounts and post even more terrible things.
 My community stopped posting about themselves (for fear of attach).
 I restricted new registrations to ‘only under my approval’, which helped stem the tide of harassment.
-But the damage was done.
+I used extra security measures, but to no avail.
+The damage was done.
 People in the community left and the forums were soon shut down.

 We laugh at internet trolls, but they can be devastating to a business that relies on a community of people interacting for their business.
 Even massive sites like Reddit have been hit by internet trolls.
 Here’s how to make sure that you don’t end up being attacked by trolls.